yannmazita/daw.ts/README.md

 ## Introduction

 `daw.ts` is a Digital Audio Workstation (DAW) application designed to be easy to use and accessible.
-It is built with a focus on performance to allow for live editing capabilities.
+It is built with a (hopeful) focus on performance to allow for live editing capabilities.
 The application is currently in an early stage of development, with several features still under construction.

 This documentation is intended for developers and contributors who want to understand the project's architecture, components, and functionality.